mohamedwaked05/ParallelMultithreading/README.md

 Navigate to the project folder:

 bash
-Copy
-Edit

 cd ParallelMultithreading
 Compile and run:

 bash
-Copy
-Edit

 javac src/*.java
 java -cp src Main
 License
 This project is licensed under the MIT License - feel free to use it!

-yaml
-Copy
-Edit

----

-If you like, I can generate this file for you and show you the **exact Git commands to add, commit, and push it** to GitHub.

-Do you want me to do that next?